HermesGermany/galapagos/docs/galapagos_user_guide.md

    Internal Topics can be used for the communication between different components of your application.
    You can use Galapagos to create an internal Topic: Go to "Create topic" via the menu on the left.
 Select the topic type "App internal".
-Select your owning application and the target environment (the direct creation of topics is only allowed on the DEV / TEST environment with Galapagos!).
+Select your owning application and the target environment (the direct creation of topics is only allowed on the DEV environment with Galapagos!).
 Galapagos automatically generates a suggestion for the topic name.

    <p align="center">